 Who will take NAEP?

-Sixty-four schools in New York State have been selected by the United States Department of Education (U.S.D.O.E.) to participate in NAEP during the 2013-14 school year.
-The Office of State Assessment notified schools located outside of New York City during the early fall of 2013 informing them what grades and subjects will be assessed.
-Schools selected for NAEP within the New York City school district are contacted by the New York City Department of Education.
-A sample of students from each selected school will be chosen by the U.S.D.O.E. to participate in the designated NAEP assessment.
+In New York State, 557 schools have been selected by the United States Department of Education (USDOE) to participate in the 2015 administration of the National Assessment of Educational Progress (NAEP).
+Of these schools, 273 are in New York City.
+The New York State Education Department notified schools around the state (excluding New York City public schools) during late August 2014 informing them what grades and subjects will be assessed.
+New York City public schools selected for NAEP were contacted by the New York City Department of Education in mid-September.
+In early December, a sample of students from each selected school was chosen by the USDOE to participate in the designated NAEP assessment.

 What subjects will NAEP assess?

 In In 2015, NAEP assessments will be administered in mathematics, reading, and science at Grades 4, 8, and 12.
 As NAEP moves to a technology-based platform, some students will participate in pilot technology-based assessments in mathematics, reading, and science which will be conducted on computer tablets provided by NAEP representatives.

 In addition to the NAEP assessments listed above, other selected schools will participate in the Trends in International Mathematics and Science Study (TIMSS).
 TIMSS provides information in Grades 4 and 8 mathematics and science and involves students and schools from more than fifty countries.
 In addition, TIMSS will also assess mathematics and physics at Grade 12.
 Known as TIMSS Advanced, this Grade 12 assessment will allow educators to see how many high school students are excelling at highly specialized science, technology, engineering, and mathematics (STEM) content in a global context.
 TIMSS Advanced involves students and schools from more than eleven countries.